How Deep Are Upper Kitchen Cabinets? A Complete Guide to Dimensions and Design

 Test for Accessibility

-It does not matter how deep your upper kitchen cabinets are, they have to be easily accessible.
+It does not matter how deep are upper kitchen cabinets, they have to be easily accessible.
 Make sure that the cabinets are not too deep to allow easy access especially for persons with some degree of physical disability in an attempt to reach towering shelves.
 Use pull-down or pull-out for the deeper cabinets in order to get maximum use of the space without making it difficult to access.

 Design Style and Personal Preference